gmflau/gke_crdb/README.md

-# How to Create an Active-active Database (CRDB) in Redis Enterprise for Google Kubernetes Engine (GKE)
+# How to Create an Active-Active Database (CRDB) in Redis Enterprise for Google Kubernetes Engine (GKE)

 ## High Level Workflow
 The following is the high level workflow which you will follow: